 KitchenAid dishwashers have control panels with indicator lights for various cycle selections and status information.
 If an indicator light is illuminated, the corresponding cycle has usually been selected or the cycle is currently at the indicated point, such as "Washing" or "Clean."

-If the error code persists, a water pressure gauge can be attached to the water valve attached to the dishwasher to verify if the water pressure if 120 psi or greater.
+If the error code persists, a water pressure gauge can be attached to the water valve attached to the dishwasher to verify if the water pressure is 120 psi or greater.
 If the water pressure is less than 120 psi, a plumber can be contacted for assistance.
-Look inside the bottom of the dishwasher and clean off the overfill protection float, which looks like a small cone, and push on the float to make sure the float moves easily.
+Look inside the bottom of the dishwasher and clean off the overfill protection float, which looks like a small cone, and push on the float to make sure it moves easily.
 If none of the troubleshooting methods clear the blinking lights, additional service is needed.

-If performing a reset does not stop the "Heavy Duty" and "Normal" lights from flashing, troubleshooting efforts did not fix the problem, and you are not comfortable with testing the water pressure with a gauge, do not attempt to check the water pressure on your own.
+If performing a reset does not stop the "Heavy Duty" and "Normal" lights from flashing, troubleshooting efforts did not fix the problem and you are not comfortable with testing the water pressure with a gauge, do not attempt to check the water pressure on your own.
 Contact KitchenAid for assistance and let them know that the control panel is likely in need of replacement.